 Posted by Ashleigh Marais | July 9, 2018

-Living Hope ministry was started by Pastor John Thomas in 2000 after hearing a false statistic that 44% of the people in Masiphumelele in the Fish Hoek Valley were living with HIV/AIDS.
-Determined to make a difference, he and his church, King of Kings Baptist, established Living Hope and soon opened a twenty-two bed Health Care Centre where those with infected with AIDS could die with compassion and dignity.
+Living Hope ministry was started by Pastor John Thomas in 2000 after hearing about the widespread problem of HIV/AIDS in Masiphumelele in the Fish Hoek Valley.
+Determined to make a difference, he and his church, King of Kings Baptist, established Living Hope and soon opened a twenty-two bed Health Care Centre where those infected with AIDS could die with compassion and dignity.
 This was before anti-retrovirals were available.
 This also meant that the elderly could now have easier access to collect their chronic medication.

-By partnering with FoodForward SA, Living Hope is now able to increase the nutritional value of the meals they provide to their beneficiaries, but since all the food we provide is donated, the savings on their grocery bill can now be diverted to increase their capacity, purchasing medical equipment, or increasing their reach.
+By partnering with FoodForward SA, Living Hope is now able to increase the nutritional value of the meals they provide to their beneficiaries.
+Since all the food we provide is donated, the savings on their grocery bill can now be diverted to increase their capacity, purchasing medical equipment, or increasing their reach.

 At least 75% of FoodForward SA‘s beneficiary organisations focus education, skills development, women’s empowerment, and health care.
 In this way, we are able to use quality edible surplus food as a catalyst for social development.